Eric Lander: Recognition and service

 In 1999, Lander received the Golden Plate Award of the American Academy of Achievement.

 In 2004, Lander was named one of Time magazine's 100 most influential people of our time for his work on the Human Genome Project.
 He has appeared in numerous PBS documentaries about genetics.
 He was ranked #2 on the MIT150 list of MIT's innovators and ideas.

 In December 2008, Lander and Harold E. Varmus were named co-chairs of the Obama administration's Council of Advisors on Science and Technology.
 In 2012 he received the Dan David Prize.

 Lander is a member of the advisory board to the USA Science and Engineering Festival.

 In 2013, Lander was awarded the first Breakthrough Prize in Life Sciences.
 In 2016, Semantic Scholar AI program ranked him #1 on its list of most influential biomedical researchers.

+In 2016, he received the Award for Excellence in Molecular Diagnostics from the Association for Molecular Pathology.

 In 2017, Lander received an honoris causa doctorate from the Université catholique de Louvain.
 Also in 2017, he received the William Allan Award from the American Society of Human Genetics.

 In 2019, he served on the Life Sciences jury for the Infosys Prize.
-In 2020, Pope Francis appointed him a member of the Pontifical Academy of Science.
+In 2020, Pope Francis appointed him a member of the Pontifical Academy of Sciences.
 In 2021, Lander, who holds many patents, disclosed ownership of assets worth more than $45 million.